edhamma/saints/saints.rst

 of the enlightened as having a high status, and he urged both enlightened and unenlightened to hang out with the enlightened.
-There is wisdom in this advice, but the enlightened do not seem to have a particular inclination for it Anyone who wants to attain enlightenment with the goal of achieving some social status, other than being a teacher, is pursuing an illusion.
+There is wisdom in this advice, but the enlightened do not seem to have a particular inclination for it.
+Anyone who wants to attain enlightenment with the goal of achieving some social status, other than being a teacher, is pursuing an illusion.